project-illium/illium-documentation/docs/overview/zk-snarks.md

 Both of these concepts are critical for secure communication and transaction verification in a variety of applications.

-In code we might make use of digital signatures as follows:
+In code, we might make use of digital signatures as follows:

 ```go
 privateKey, publicKey := GenerateKeyPair()